koendv/stm32duino-raspberrypi/README.md

 |HID Bootloader | hid-flash
 |Maple DFU Uploader | maple_upload

-First the boot jumpers are described, then each upload method is described briefly.
+First the boot jumpers are described, then the upload method are described.

 ### Boot jumpers